Mike Afolarin

 Michael Oladapo Afolarin (born 1 September 1993) professionally known as Mike Afolarin is a Nigerian actor and photographer.

 Early life

-Mike Afolarin attended Federal Government College, Ijanikin, Lagos State for his secondary school.
-He then proceeded to earn a bachelor’s degree in Economics from the University of Lagos (UNILAG) in 2016.
+Afolarin attended Federal Government College, Ijanikin, Lagos State, for his secondary education.
+He later earned a bachelor's degree in economics from the University of Lagos in 2016.

 Career

-In 2013, Afolarin had his first experience with acting in a stage play, Magic Time during his time in the University of Lagos.
+In 2013, Afolarin made his acting debut in a stage play, Magic Time while studying at the University of Lagos.

-In 2018 Afolarin made his cinema debut as one of the lead characters in Emamode Edosio’ Kasala starring Chimezie Imo, Tomiwa Tegbe and Emeka Nwagbaraocha.
+In 2018, Afolarin made his feature film debut in Kasala, directed by Emamode Edosio, alongside Chimezie Imo, Tomiwa Tegbe and Emeka Nwagbaraocha.